San Ramon Pedestrian Accident Lawyer

-Avoiding pedestrian traffic accidents in the first place is certainly the best way to reduce injury rates, and doing so is the responsibility of both drivers and pedestrians.
-Helpful suggestions are available from many sources, including organizations such as Safe Kids, the Pedestrian and Bicycle Information Center, and the National Highway Traffic Safety Administration.
+Avoiding pedestrian traffic accidents in the first place is undoubtedly the best way to reduce injury rates, and doing so is the responsibility of both drivers and pedestrians.
+Helpful suggestions are available from many sources, including Safe Kids, the Pedestrian and Bicycle Information Center, and the National Highway Traffic Safety Administration.
 Commonsense tips for pedestrians include:

 - Avoid phones -- talking, texting, and browsing will distract a pedestrian, reducing their ability to be aware of their surroundings.